Intro

 is the whole semantic model.
 If want to use the SQL interace on a subset of the world, for performance or access control reasons,

-can instead use the SQL interface on a dynamic dataset
+can instead use the SQL interface on a domain.Domains in SQL interface

 Interface